Introduction to PDB Data

 The constantly-growing PDB is a reflection of the research that is happening in laboratories across the world.
 This can make it both exciting and challenging to use the database in research and education.
 Structures are available for many of the proteins and nucleic acids involved in the central processes of life, so you can go to the PDB archive to find structures for ribosomes, oncogenes, drug targets, and even whole viruses.
 However, it can be a challenge to find the information that you need, since the PDB archives so many different structures.
 You will often find multiple structures for a given molecule, or partial structures, or structures that have been modified or inactivated from their native form.

-Looking at Structures is designed to help you get started with charting a path through this material, and help you avoid a few common pitfalls.
+Guide to Understanding PDB Data is designed to help you get started with charting a path through this material, and help you avoid a few common pitfalls.
 These chapters are intertwined with one another.
-To begin, select a topic from the right menu, or select a topic from below:
+To begin, choose a topic from the menu on the left or menu, or select a topic linked in the paragraphs below:

 - PDB Data